Tax and Social Security Optimization based on intellectual property rights received in consideration of the use of an invention.

 Legal security is now certain as the law no longer requires anything else then the characterization of the work materialized as “original”.

-The law of 30 June 1994 on auteurs’ and related rights (hereafter the “Law”) guarantees a set of legal rights to the creator of an original work, allowing him to enforce the intellectual integrity of his work and to protect its economic exploitation.
+The law of 30 June 1994 on auteurs’ and related rights (hereafter the “Law” – which was later inserted in the Belgian Code of Economic Law) guarantees a set of legal rights to the creator of an original work, allowing him to enforce the intellectual integrity of his work and to protect its economic exploitation.

 The purpose of this IP law is to encourage creativity in mankind and by ensuring those who devote themselves to this activity, that it may become a viable economic activity, even profitable and spread in the public.

 Article 1, § 1 of the Act provides that: